endata/gopher/README.md

 #### Logging Configuration

-Besides comfiguring the log level, you can also specify the time stamp format for the logging output by setting the *ConfigLogger.TimestampFormat* attribute as shown below:
+Besides configuring the log level, you can also specify the time stamp format for the logging output by setting the *ConfigLogger.TimestampFormat* attribute as shown below:

 ```go